English Technical Briefing Seminar on Essential Medicines Policies and Programmes

 There will also be a special "hot topics" session focusing on areas of particular interest and relevance at the time of the seminar.

-The technical briefing will be of interest to Ministry of Health officials who deal with pharmaceutical issues, WHO regional advisers and country office staff of WHO and other UN agencies, national and regional drug regulators, and government and non-government officials working in related areas.
-Academics and pharmaceutical company representatives have also attended past seminars.
+The technical briefing seminar will be of interest to Ministry of Health officials who deal with pharmaceutical issues, regional advisers and country office staff of WHO and other UN agencies, national and regional drug regulators, government and non-government officials, academics and pharmaceutical company representatives.

-By the end of the programme participants will:
+By the end of the seminar participants will:

-- have a general understanding of how WHO and the UNICEF Supply Division support developing and transitional countries in strengthening the pharmaceutical sector;
+- Have a general understanding of how WHO support developing and transitional countries in strengthening the pharmaceutical sector;

-- be aware of current issues such as pharmacovigilance, pricing issues, traditional medicines and counterfeit medicines.
+- Be aware of critical issues such as quality and pharmacovigilance, pricing issues, counterfeit medicines.

 Seminar design, presenters & facilitators